Attractor properties of non-reversible dynamics w.r.t invariant Gibbs measures on the lattice: Entropy decay under time-discrete and time-continuous interacting systems

-Consider a Gibbsian equilibrium model $\g^\Phi$ and a translation-invariant DMP or IPS dynamics.
+Consider a model given in terms of the Gibbsian specification $\g^\Phi$ and a translation-invariant DMP or IPS dynamics.
 Let us assume that for the dynamics the following \textit{zero entropy loss condition} holds: \begin{cond} There exists a translation-invariant and time-stationary Gibbs measure $\mu$ for $\g^\Phi$.
 Further, for any translation-invariant measure $\nu$ with \begin{enumerate} \item $g_P(\nu|\mu):=h(P\nu|\mu)-h(\nu|\mu)=0$ it follows that $\nu$ is a Gibbs measure for $\g^\Phi$ (in the case of discrete-time dynamics), \item $g_L(\nu|\mu):=\lim_{\L\uparrow\Z^d}\frac{1}{|\L|}\frac{d}{dt}_{|t=0}h_\L(P_t^L\nu|\mu)=0$ it follows that $\nu$ is a Gibbs measure for $\g^\Phi$ (in the case of continuous-time dynamics). \end{enumerate} \end{cond} Such a condition is proved to hold in continuous time for example for the stochastic Ising model \cite{Li85,Ho71,HoSt77} or more general Glauber dynamics and even non-reversible dynamics see \cite{JaKu12}.
 In discrete time examples are given in \cite{DaLoRo02,JaKu14b}.

+\textbf{Remark: } We provide another example where zero entropy loss implies Gibbsianness w.r.t. to the same potential as the reference measure in the second slot, however after also taking into account a global preservation of density of particles which is conserved by the dynamics.